top of page

 Install of a large Log

 The K0UO antenna test range site utilizes the 4KS Walz airport known as "Antenna University", and its surrounding area as a practical learning environment for Scientific, Technical, Engineering, & Mathematics (STEM) antenna projects in an outdoor real-world setting.
 If your group has a University aerospace or antenna research STEM program, let me know.
+We are using AI which is now becoming an advanced tool in analyzing, developing, and expanding research in RF and antennas.

 TO SEE the complete K0UO antenna Blog list check @ https://www.k0uo.com/k0uo